steniodeassis/jam-modeling/README.md

 # Road Jam Modeling

-Using networks to model jams in a network of roads.
+Using networks to model jams in the roads of the borough of Islington in London.
 Modeling code and analysis available.